danjokeny/ScholarshipApplication/README.md

 16.  fixed bug where applications form was loaded upon login but not selected in the navbar
 17.  added name to the grid for applications -- for admin and reviewer
 18.  hide name on the grid for requestors, all they see are their own
+Date: 12/12/2018
+19.  centered the users table on users page
+20.  table for applications is now working correctly --shows name for admin/reviewer
+     --does not show name for requestors

 Change ## -
 Name: